 Symptoms and Signs of Ecstasy with Alcohol

 According to a study run by Hernandez-Rabaza, V., et al. in 2010, prolonged use of an MDMA alcohol cocktail will result in neurotoxicity as well as persistent cognitive deficits in persons using.
 The study found that when adolescent rats were exposed to the cocktail in low quantities but over a prolonged time, they experienced memory deficits as well as other neurotoxic alterations that affected critical brain areas.
 A person who uses the two drugs together will often develop the same outcomes if the habit is not arrested in time.
-Moreover, studies have shown that most ecstasy pills contain very little if any MDMA, which may result in a person becoming addicted to a separate set of drugs and substances.

 What are the Dangers of Mixing Alcohol and MDMA?

 MDMA acts by raising body temperature while hindering the hypothalamus from regulating temperature while drinking dehydrates the body.
 Mixing MDMA and alcohol results in elevated temperatures and low bioavailability of water in the body, leading to heatstroke and possible death.

 Hyponatremia (Water Poisoning)

 When a person drinks, due to dehydration caused, their natural tendency is to want to consume lots of water to slake their thirst.
 On the other hand, MDMA acts as a water retention agent in the body.
 When ecstasy and alcohol are consumed together, taking in water can lead to water poisoning, a potentially fatal condition that destabilizes standard brain functions.